 KI NDG’s response:

-The remit of the Steering Group should be the development of an Identity Ecosystem that can be adopted Internationally (i.e. it would be a US-initiated strategy with international participation and contribution leading to a system that can be implemented internationally).
+The remit of the Steering Group should be the development of an Identity Ecosystem that can be adopted internationally (i.e. it would be a US-initiated strategy with international participation and contribution leading to a system that can be implemented internationally).

-To this end, the remit, governance and composition of the Steering Group must commit to its eventual deliverables (be they standards, operating rules, MoUs, processes, etc.) being fully open and royalty free with the standards and reference model held in trust for the community by an independent body (either a new body or a suitable existing body).
+To this end, the remit, governance and composition of the Steering Group must commit to its eventual deliverables (be they standards, operating rules, MoUs, processes, etc.) being fully open with the standards and reference model held in trust for the community by an independent body (either a new body or a suitable existing body).
 An example is the Open Group holding reference model for UNIX POSIX.

 4.2.
 How should the Steering Group coordinate with other international entities (e.g., standards and policy development organizations, trade organizations, foreign governments)?